East Carolina Pirates: Football

 The ECU Pirates football team plays its home games at Dowdy–Ficklen Stadium on the ECU campus.
-The current head coach of the Pirates is Mike Houston.
+The current head coach of the Pirates is Blake Harrell.
 Football started in 1932 and the Pirates have been to 20 bowl games, including 7 in the last 8 years.
 ECU has won two C-USA championships; in 2008, they defeated Tulsa (27–24) and in 2009, they defeated Houston (38–32).

 In 2007, ECU was chosen to play in the Sheraton Hawaii Bowl against the Boise State Broncos.
 The Pirates stunned the #24-ranked Broncos, quelling a late Broncos rally, on a game-winning field goal 41–38.
 Running back Chris Johnson was the game's most valuable player, setting an NCAA record by gathering 407 all-purpose yards.
 In the 2007–2008 season, ECU produced upset victories over #17 Virginia Tech and #8 West Virginia.
 The Pirates rode the wave all the way to their first C-USA championship by beating Tulsa, only to lose a heart breaker to Kentucky in the Liberty Bowl.
 In the 2009 season, the Pirates lost two early season games to North Carolina and West Virginia before going on to win the C-USA East Division Title for the second straight year.
 East Carolina finished the 2009 regular season at 8–4 over all 7–1 in conference play.
 ECU won the 2009 C-USA Conference Championship game in Dowdy–Ficklen Stadium on December 5, 2009, at 12 noon, upsetting the 18th-ranked University of Houston, 38–32.
 The East Carolina Pirates are the first back-to-back C-USA champions since divisional play was started in 2005.
 The Pirates lost another heartbreaking Liberty Bowl on January 2, 2010, in Memphis, Tennessee.
 The Pirates lost to Arkansas 20–17 in overtime after ECU missed a game-winning field goal to end regulation play.
 The 2010 Auto Zone Liberty Bowl tied ECU with Arkansas, Air Force, Alabama, Louisville and Mississippi for the most Liberty Bowl appearances at 4 each.

 Twenty-one Pirate student-athletes have been honored as football All-Americans in addition to other awards.
-ECU has had 63 players selected in the NFL Draft since 1951.
-The Pirates had at least one player chosen in the NFL draft from 2006–2011, and has had two first round selections: the No. 24 overall pick in the 1992 and 2008 drafts.
+ECU has had 63 players selected in the NFL draft since 1951.
+The Pirates had at least one player chosen in the NFL draft from 2006 to 2011, and has had two first round selections: the No. 24 overall pick in the 1992 and 2008 drafts.
 ECU has produced eight players who have played in 11 Super Bowls dating back to 1985.
 Five of those Pirates have won World Championships.